ehcache/ehcache.org-site/documentation/2.7/faq.md

 Having done the above, SoftReferences will then only be reclaimed if there is some interruption to replication and the message queue gets dangerously high.

-### <a id"96514">Distributed Caching</a>
+### Distributed Caching

 #### Why isn't the local node's disk used with Terracotta clustered caches?
 Because the TSA itself provides both disk persistence (if required) and scale out, the local DiskStore is not available with Terracotta clustered caches.

 #### `Cache.removeAll()` seems to take a long time.
 Why?

 When `removeAll()` is used with distributed caches, the operation has to clear entries in the Terracotta Server Array as well as in the client.
 Additional time is required for this operation to complete.

 #### I have TTL/TTI not configured or set to 0 (eternal) and have created Elements with a specific TTL which is being ignored.
 Why?
 TTL/TTI are meant to control the relevancy of data for business reasons, not as an operational constraint for managing resources.
 Without the occurrence of so-called "inline" eviction, which happens whenever an expired element is accessed, it is possible for expired elements to continue existing in the Terracotta Server Array.
 This is to minimize the high cost of checking individual elements for expiration.
 To force Terracotta servers to inspect element TTL/TTIs (which *lowers* performance), set `ehcache.storageStrategy.dcv2.perElementTTITTL.enabled` = true" in system properties.